-Tips to Spark Students’ Curiosity During School Breaks
+Tips to Spark Students’ Curiosity During Winter Break

-“While everyone has a different experience at home, children are learning wherever and whenever,” said Audrey Mendivil, SDCOE curriculum and instruction director.
-“Parents and caregivers can enhance that learning by having conversation, asking them to wonder.
+“While everyone has a different experience at home, children are learning wherever and whenever,” said Audrey Mendivil, SDCOE district advisor, curriculum and instruction.
+“Parents and caregivers can enhance that learning by having conversations, asking them to wonder.
 Children’s curiosity is pretty amazing.”

 Here are a few ideas to support your student’s learning during school breaks.
 These use free printables or materials usually found at home or outside and can be used any time during the year.